 - Include a review of another author’s work.

 - Include a guest post from another author.

 - Include links to your most recent blog posts.

 “Wait a minute.
 Back up.
 How do we even create the newsletter?“

 - Use MailChimp or a similar program.
 We can use their templates.
 They have plans that range from free to, well, not-free.

 - Do a sign-up/subscribe form.
 Make a pop-up form for your website or blog.
-Or, if you think pop-up forms are t, you can make it a link, and embed it on your website, blog posts, email signature, or social media posts.
+Or, if you don’t like pop-up forms, you can make it a link, and embed it on your website, blog posts, email signature, or social media posts.

 - Make it visually appealing with stock photos.

 - Make it short.
 They said not to have too much text, like 300 words or less.

 - Stick to a schedule.
 Don’t make it stressful.
 Every 2 weeks, every month, or every six weeks.
 Whatever is most doable.